charlesmchen/WeView2/TutorialStretch.md

 	- (UIView *)setHStretches; // A convenience accessor that sets hStretchWeight = 1.f.
 	- (UIView *)setVStretches; // A convenience accessor that sets vStretchWeight = 1.f.
-	- (UIView *)setStretches; // A convenience accessorethods that sets hStretchWeight = 1.f and vStretchWeight = 1.f.
+	- (UIView *)setStretches; // A convenience accessor that sets hStretchWeight = 1.f and vStretchWeight = 1.f.

+Typically, we just want to indicate which subviews stretch and which don't.
+These convenience accessors set stretch to a default non-zero value.

 ### Ignoring Desired Size